OscarJauffret/Tomate-Mozza/devlog.md

 - Tried several different discount factors: 0.9, 0.96 and 0.99.
 The last one seems to be the best, but we don't know why.
 - Tried implementing n-step learning.
 We are launching training to see if it works.
 - Made a simple map that is just a series of turns, each separated by the same distance.
 We will use this map because it is easier for the agent to learn.

+---

+### 7 April 2025, 2h
+- Started implementing PPO instead of DQN.
+We used the same architecture as the DQN agent.
+- Tried training without entropy term, the agent was too greedy and didn't explore enough.
+- Added the entropy term to the loss function.
+There is still a bug in the advantages so the agent could not learn properly.

+---

+### 8 April 2025, 2h
+- Fixed the bug in the advantages.
+- Tried training with a horizon of 40 steps, it was terrible.
+- Normalized the advantages.